AWS SES

 Overview

-The AWS SES component provides a TO route allowing you to send messages to the Simple Email Services.
+The AWS SES component provides a TO chain link allowing you to send messages to the Simple Email Services.

 The component currently uses V1 of the SES API.
 V2 will be implemented at a later date and will be available as a header.